ivanob/notes/jvm.md

 - Before loading and initializing a class, we load first all his **superclasses**
 - If the type is an **interface**, it will be loaded but not initialized.
 From Java8, as interfaces can have static methods, it is also loaded in case it contains one static method or a field that is accessed via static method.

+## ClassLoader
+[Pic class loader]

+- The first step that the classloader does, is check on the heap if the class object already exists.
+- If it doesnt exists it tries to find the .class file following the parent delegation model.
+- If its found, it creates the class object.
+Otherwise, a ClassNotFoundException is thrown.

+Parent delegation model: When the classloader needs to find the file it looks in several repositories starting from the most reliable first.
+If it doesn't find the file in the first one it checks in the next one, and so on.
+The last repositories are not trustworthy at all and can contain malicious classes.
+These are the repositories:
+1. Bootstrap class loader: load all the core classes
+2. Extension C.L: load classes from the extension API
+3. Application C.L: load classes from the developer
+4. User-Defined C.L: custom classloaders written in Java by other developers

+When is a **Class** loaded for first time?:
+- New instance of that class is created.
+- One of its static methods is accessed.
+- One of its static fields is accessed, except for compile-time constants because these values are replaced by compiler during compilation.
+- If one of its subclasses is loaded.
+- If the class is loaded from command-line.
+- The class is accessed via reflection.

+When is a **Interface** loaded for first time?: Same as before, but obviously the first case (new instance) is impossible in instances.

+The output of the classloading proccess is the class object, which is used by JVM every time it needs to create a new instance.
+It just contains meta info of the **Class, Interface, Primitive, Void or Array**.

 # resources
 - http://www.artima.com/insidejvm/ed2/